Drug interaction. verapamil and metoprolol

 However, caution should be exercised when combining these medications, as they can potentiate each other’s side effects.
 Patients should be monitored closely for signs of bradycardia (slow heart rate) and hypotension (low blood pressure) when taking verapamil and metoprolol concurrently.

-See also Metoprolol 25 mg tablet doseage
+See also Metoprolol succinate 200mg

 It is essential for healthcare providers to carefully adjust the dosages of verapamil and metoprolol to minimize the risk of adverse effects while maximizing the therapeutic benefits of the drug combination.